 Manage Access Requests#

 This page details how an agent can use Inrupt’s solid-client-access-grants library to request access to Pod Resource(s).
-This access request includes the specific access mode requested (e.g., read, write, append), the resource(s) to access, etc.
+This Access Request includes the specific access mode requested (e.g., read, write, append), the resource(s) to access, etc.

 Access Requests and Grants